THE EXECUTIVE COMMITTEE OF THE GRADUATE STUDIES PROGRAM

 THE GRADUATE STUDIES CURRICULUM COMMITTEE

 The Curriculum Committee is charged with the development and maintenance of the graduate curriculum.
-Specific responsibilities include the review and recommendation for approval of course offerings, ensuring that curricular offerings exist in a coherent plan across Centers, and overseeing the evaluation process.
-The members of the Curriculum Committee include faculty members from each Graduate Center and a graduate student representative from the GSO.
+Specific responsibilities include the review and recommendation for approval of course offerings, ensuring that curricular offerings exist in a coherent plan across Departments and Centers, and overseeing the evaluation process.
+The members of the Curriculum Committee include faculty members from each Graduate Department and Center and a graduate student representative from the GSO.
 The Curriculum Committee is advisory to the Executive Committee through GSOC.

 THE GRADUATE STUDIES PROGRESS COMMITTEE

 Poor academic achievement may lead to probation and/or dismissal from the Graduate Studies Program.
-Failure to maintain a GPA that meets the standards of the Graduate Studies Program and the Center, or failure to pass/complete any of the required milestones are possible reasons for academic probation and/or dismissal.
+Failure to maintain a GPA that meets the standards of the Graduate Studies Program and the Department or Center, or failure to pass/complete any of the required milestones are possible reasons for academic probation and/or dismissal.
 Students are also expected to complete their degree in a timely manner, failure to complete the requirements of the degree within the specified time frame can also result in dismissal.
 The Progress Committee works with the individual Centers to insure that the students are aware of impending issues and deadlines so that the chances of a dismissal are minimized.

 a. conducts himself/herself in a way that is unsafe, unethical, or unprofessional a failing grade may be assigned for the course/rotation/activity and a recommendation for probation or other action (including dismissal) may be made to the Progress Committee.

-b. exhibits physical, emotional, or behavioral problems in the clinical setting that threaten patient safety the Center may suspend participation from such activities until such time as it can be determined that the problem has been resolved.
+b. exhibits physical, emotional, or behavioral problems in the clinical setting that threaten patient safety the Clinical Center may suspend participation from such activities until such time as it can be determined that the problem has been resolved.
 Failure to resolve such problems in a reasonable period of time may result in a dismissal recommendation.

 c. commits any act, behavior, or pattern of acts or behaviors that raises a serious question of moral turpitude, or serious concern as to the student's fitness to pursue a clinical career, a recommendation for dismissal may be made to the Progress Committee.